klesun-productions/klesun-productions.github.io/entry/public_personal/Tatyana_Chugunova_recommendation.md.md

 Tanya is well technically-versed, she even mastered manually coding SVG animations, which saved devs a lot of work!

+Her art is beautiful, it was the primary selling of the project.
+Though she tends to critize and underestimate her own work a lot.

 ...to be continued